niranzri/m2project-frontend/README.md

 - Use an external API, rather than a REST API, to provide a larger set of data and thereby enhance the functionality of the application.
 - Implement a login feature.
 - Implement a filter feature (by flight departure time and price) in the Flights List Page.
 - Introduce 'airline reviews' as a separate object with multiple properties, such as 'comment' and 'rating'.
-Display reviews and average rating on a separate page.
+Display airlines' reviews and average ratings on a separate page.

 # Technologies Used